MORE INFORMATIONfrequently asked questionS

 Packages, gift certificates and deposits are non-refundable and expire after one year.
 Any lesson cancelled within 24 hours of a scheduled appointment time will be subject to a $50 rescheduling fee.
 “No shows” or cancellations within one hour of appointment times will count as a full, completed lesson.
 If applicable, studio booking fees and/or trip fees must be paid in advance and are non-changeable, non-reschedulable, and non-refundable.

 Please note you are hiring a profesional choreographer to work with you privately one a one-on-one basis, tailoring your dance and lesson plans to you specifically.
 I am not going through a syllabus or giving you a spot in a group class.
 I am scheduling my days and weeks to create your dance and rehearse it with you.
-I are also reserving time at your preferred location and blocking out time to book it, travel to it, and/or prepare that space for you.
-I appreciate your commitment to commisioning me as an artist and all the support you give me via your time, talent, and treasure!
+I am also reserving time at your preferred location and blocking out time to book it, travel to it, and/or prepare that space for you.
+I appreciate your commitment to commisioning me as an artist and for all the support you give me via your time, talent, and treasure!

 What do you typically teach?